 Competitions are popular and frequently shared on social media.
 Comments on posts to enter are seen by others and they are also tempted to join in.

-Select Cornwall regularly run competitions for free weekends or short breaks.
-They recently ran a Valentine’s Day competition on Facebook which has received over 5,600 likes and over 7,000 shares.
+Select Cornwall regularly run competitions to win holidays, weekends away and short breaks in Cornwall.
+They recently ran a New Year’s competition on Facebook which has received over 4400 comments from users.
 There are lots of different ways to offer something for free but always make sure that you check the guidelines for each platform.

-Tourist boards, travel experts, large leisure firms and entrepreneurs are now making their way onto social media in greater numbers.
-If you’re thinking about engaging with tourism influencers and experts, there’s never been a better time.
+Influencer marketing can get your travel business noticed.
+Tourist boards, travel experts, large leisure firms and entrepreneurs are making their mark on social media in greater numbers.
+So, if you’re thinking about engaging with tourism influencers and experts, there’s never been a better time.

 1. Think about the types of tourism influencers who can help most with your goals.

 Choose your target regions.
 Tap into the knowledge and followers of prominent social media users and bloggers in the area.
 Make a list of contacts and prioritise it.